 U.S. announces ban on Russian energy imports

 President Biden has announced a ban on imports of coal, natural gas and oil from Russia.
-CBS News senior White House and political correspondent Ed O'Keefe joined "Red and Blue" to discuss the impact on the U.S. economy.
+CBS News senior White House and political correspondent Ed O'Keefe joins "Red & Blue" to discuss the impact on the U.S. economy.

 View CBS News In